willnode/MeshDebugger/INSTRUCTIONS.md

 ![The Window](Screenshots/Window.png)

 The first row shows which object and mesh that currently being inspected.
 It will be automatically updated to active (selected) object in the scene, then looking for a Mesh containing in either `MeshFilter` (3D), `SkinnedMeshRenderer` (as Static Snapshot) or `Graphic` (UI).

+Note that to be able to inspect a mesh, you need to make sure that the [mesh is readable](https://docs.unity3d.com/Manual/class-Mesh.html#:~:text=and%20Z%20directions.-,Read/Write%20Enabled,-The%20value%20of).

 > Until this version you can't lock the selected mesh and there's no plan for supporting multiple inspection in the same time.